 Your journey will resume early next morning as you indulge in waffles and berries while passing through the forest-covered Glenwood Canyon.
 Shortly after on your left, you might spot Roundup River Ranch, which belongs to actor Paul Newman.
 The breathtaking vistas of Gore Canyon and Byers Canyon will follow as the train chugs along the weaving Colorado River.

 Arrive to Denver just in time for dinner at Mercantile Dining and Provision, a European-inspired eatery at the city’s downtown Union Station train depot.
 It’s easy to stay at the Crawford Hotel, located within the station’s wings.
-But if you’re willing to go the extra mile or two in this Mile High City, consider Denver’s newest addition — the Catbird hotel in River North or RiNo district, a trendy neighborhood lined with brewpubs and food halls.
-Opened on Friday the 13th of August, Catbird is a happy marriage of an art gallery and a sophisticated modern home where rooms are decked with a loft bed, breakfast to order, and a myriad of stylish shared spaces filled with cozy chairs.
+But if you’re willing to go the extra mile or two, consider the Catbird hotel in River North or RiNo district, a trendy neighborhood lined with brewpubs and food halls.
+Catbird is a happy marriage of an art gallery and a sophisticated modern home where rooms are decked with a loft bed, breakfast to order, and a myriad of stylish shared spaces filled with cozy chairs.
 A home-away-from-home, Catbird beckons for a couple of extra Denver days, which you can pack with plenty to do.